mangalutsav/check_SIGINT/README.md

 # check_SIGINT
-A c program that check accidental SIGINT command
+programs that check accidental SIGINT command

-Sometimes during lenghty running time an accidental SIGINT signal cause lots of data and time loss to prevent this you can add this code in your program a verification
+There maybe a time when you have to copy a data from terminal but you forgot to press shift key while copying that causes an accidental SIGINT signal which cause lots of data and time loss to prevent this you can add these codes in your program as a verification